emckiernan/emg-book/chapter-02/chapter-2.md

 ## Overview

 The objective of this data analysis practical is to graph and explore EMG recordings made from different skeletal muscles during various physical activities.
 The recordings visualized below can be found in our GitHub repository (<https://github.com/emckiernan/electrophys/tree/master/EMG/EMGbasics/data>), or new recordings can be obtained by performing the experimental practical in [Ch.
 1: Muscle physiology and EMG basics](oxa:EPpXta8zJdzN048lz8AR/hZTnTYzQR5EQmCKX51Wj "Ch.
 1: Muscle physiology and EMG  basics ").
 The duration of this practical could vary depending on the programming experience of students and the goals of the class.
-This practical could be carried out in multiple sessions, especially if students are ask to first record EMGs and then graph their own recordings.
+This practical could be carried out in multiple sessions, especially if students are asked to first record EMGs and then graph their own recordings.
 Or, since this is an analysis practical, it could be done asynchronously as an assigned homework.

 ## Setting up the notebook